 An elk that butted heads with a photographer in Great Smoky Mountains National Park was euthanized on Nov.
-15 after another photographer’s video of the encounter went viral.
+15 after another photographer’s video of the encounter went viral, according to USA Today.

 The video amassed more than 1 million views in just a matter of days, but a spokeswoman for the park said it wasn’t the reason the elk was put down.